sheridan-python/tutorial-vending-machine-solution/README.md

-# ci_example
+# Vending Machine Kata
-An example project with tests &amp; Travis integration
+This is a blank project used to solve the Vending Machine Kata